OH MY STARS

 Von Baravalle's chapter on the Moon is entirely devoted to how the Moon looks at various times during the month, and how the phases of the Moon show which direction the Sun (apparently) lies.
 “Whenever the moon is visible in the sky, it tells us the position of the sun.
 With the moon as guide, the observer can follow the course of the sun under the horizon.”
 In truth, there is no mystery about the position of the Sun: It sits at the center of the Solar System.
 And, of course, the Sun does not follow a course either above or below the horizon: The Earth rotates on its tilted axis, creating this illusion of solar movement.
 In effect, von Baravalle encourages Waldorf teachers to mislead their students on such points; he stresses illusions, not truths.

-“The brightest of stars is Venus.”
+Von Baravalle's chapter on the planets explicitly refers to them as stars.
+For instance, “The brightest of stars is Venus.”
 The chapter never discusses the composition of the planets, their distance from the Sun, their orbits, gravities, moons, etc. Again, appearance and illusory movements are stressed.
 “Mars, too, is seen from time to time for extended nocturnal periods, shining brightly and slightly reddish in the night sky.
 Its position among the surrounding stars is also seen to shift if repeatedly observed night after night.
 Its changes are even greater than those of Jupiter.”
 Why does Mars seem to change more than Jupiter?
 No explanation is provided (i.e., both planets orbit the Sun; Mars is closer to the Sun — and to Earth — than is Jupiter, hence Mars’s orbit is smaller and faster).
 Why is Mars red?
 How many moons does it have?
 How big is it?
 How far is it from Earth?
 What about the canals on Mars (almost everyone believed in Martian canals, until a 1964 space probe disproved their existence — Steiner said there are long, straight lines on Mars resembling canals)?
 These are things kids would usually be eager to learn about.
 Von Baravalle is mum on all these points; his astronomy course leaves kids in the dark.

 The final chapter is entitled “Observing the Zodiac.”
 Here, von Baravalle treats the signs of the zodiac as if they were significant phenomena, but again he only discusses appearances, telling how the groupings of stars called constellations appear to an earthbound observer.
 The truth is that the zodiac is meaningless in astronomy; it has "meaning" only in astrology.
 Von Baravalle tiptoes past Steiner’s astrological teachings while covertly endorsing the underlying proposition that the zodiac is in some sense real and important.